Get Help for Benzodiazepine Addiction

 - Inducing amnesia for uncomfortable procedures

 - Given before an anaesthetic (such as before surgery)

-Types of Benzodiazepines Include:
+Types of Benzodiazepines Include

 - Valium (diazepam) Valium is the brand name for the product diazepam, a long-acting benzodiazepine sometimes prescribed for acute anxiety, muscle spasms, or alcohol withdrawal symptoms.
 Diazepam is considered a longer-acting benzodiazepine and is slower to take effect.
-Valium is considered to have high potential for abuse.
+Valium is considered to have a high potential for abuse.

 - Xanax (alprazolam) Xanax is the brand name for the product alprazolam, a fast-acting benzodiazepine prescribed for acute anxiety.
-Xanax is considered to have high potential for abuse.
+Xanax is considered to have a high potential for abuse.
 Xanax abuse is on the rise, particularly among young people.
 Despite being a Class C drug it is widely available to purchase online.
 Reports suggest that Xanax tablets may be laced with other dangerous and addictive drugs such as Fentanyl.
-Prescription drugs might seem like a safe alternative to illicit drugs because they are ‘legal’, however they can be just as addictive and deadly if taken without a prescription or abused alongside alcohol or other drugs.
+Prescription drugs might seem like a safe alternative to illicit drugs because they are ‘legal’, however, they can be just as addictive and deadly if taken without a prescription or abused alongside alcohol or other drugs.

 - Ativan (lorazepam) Ativan is the brand name for the product lorazepam, a fast-acting benzodiazepine intended for short-term use for acute anxiety, mania, seizures, alcohol withdrawal, and several secondary medical symptoms in adults.